Resources for Research on Crisis Informatics Topics

 Resource details and downloading »

-The crisis benchmark dataset consists data from several different data sources such as CrisisLex (CrisisLex26, CrisisLex6), CrisisNLP, SWDM2013, ISCRAM13, Disaster Response Data (DRD), Disasters on Social Media (DSM), CrisisMMD and data from AIDR.
-The purpose of this work was to map the class label, remove duplicates and provide a benchmark results for the community.
+The crisis benchmark dataset consists of data from several different sources, such as CrisisLex (CrisisLex26, CrisisLex6), CrisisNLP, SWDM2013, ISCRAM13, Disaster Response Data (DRD), Disasters on Social Media (DSM), CrisisMMD, and data from AIDR.
+The purpose of this work was to map the class labels, remove duplicates, and provide benchmark results for the community.

 Firoj Alam, Hassan Sajjad, Muhammad Imran and Ferda Ofli, CrisisBench: Benchmarking Crisis-related Social Media Datasets for Humanitarian Information Processing, In ICWSM, 2021.
 [Bibtex]